FAQ

 Why don’t you accept insurance?

 Insurance companies require a lot of personal information be shared about clients in order to cover session fees.
 They require that all clients receive a diagnosis from the DSM and they will occasionally request session notes or summaries.
-They also have the right to determine how many sessions they will cover, as well as if your diagnosis is a valid reason for therapy.

-What “Out of Network” benefits?
+What are “Out of Network” benefits?

-You may have Out of Network mental health coverage through your insurance- meaning you can get reimbursed if you see a provider outside of your plan’s network.
 If this is the case, I can provide you with a superbill that will list a diagnosis, what services were provided, and how much you paid.
 You will then submit this to your insurance company.
-This is dependent on your insurance company and you will need to contact them for more information about your specific plan.

 CHECK ON YOUR DEDUCTIBLE!
 If you have a deductible thats in the thousands, it may actually be better to just pay out of pocket for therapy (unless you know you will be meeting that deductible quickly).
 I’d be happy to help you do some math to determine if it might be better for you to pay a sliding scale rate rather than go through you insurance.